 Trainees undertaking this course must achieve 80% to pass the end of course assessment.
 They are given two attempts to pass.

-A downloadable RoSPA-approved certificate will be issued upon completion of the course.
+A downloadable RoSPA assured certificate will be issued upon completion of the course.

 The Control of Vibration at Work Regulations 2005 establishes two levels of vibration which employers must be aware of.